 Latin is the study of the language and literature of the Romans.
-Students read a variety of fascinating texts, encountering the rhetorical brilliance of Cicero’s attack on Mark Antony to the sublime poetry of Virgil.
+We read a variety of fascinating texts, encountering the rhetorical brilliance of Cicero’s attack on Mark Antony to the sublime poetry of Virgil.
 The A Level is balanced between the disciplines of translation and literary analysis.

 Board and specification code